 60 Minutes Video on an Electronics Landfill in Guiyu

-This town in China, featured in a 60 Minutes YouTube video ( use tubemate youtube downloader for downloading below video), has become a dumping place for very toxic e-waste.
-They burn the waste to extract the bit of copper from discarded electronics.
+This 60 Minutes Video on an Electronics Landfill in Guiyu illustrates how the town has become a dumping place for very toxic e-waste.
+In Guiyu, they burn the waste to extract the bit of copper from discarded electronics.
 Once burned, the plastic releases bromine which creates dioxin – an extremely toxic, cancer-causing agent.

 Being R2 certified means that:

 - We’ve undergone a rigorous audit by an independent third party who evaluates more than 50 areas of performance

 - We’re held accountable to effectively, securely destroy all data on our clients’ best cloud storage devices

 - We do not export equipment or its components